pojntfx/irasync-backend/README.md

 > An Irasync GraphQL API backend implemented using Apollo Server for Express and PostgreSQL.
 > Irasync is still evaluating and testing different stacks!
 Check out the different branches of this repo to try out the experiments.
+> Node >= 9, yarn and docker should be installed using your OS's package manager before continuing

 ## Build Setup